 While there are all these benefits to remote work, there are points that things could go wrong.
 So much so that problems leading to mitigation.
-Nobody wants to get into that mess, before when everyone was working from the office, certain rules and regulations were controlling the activities.
+Nobody wants to get into that mess, before everyone was working from the office, certain rules and regulations were controlling the activities.
 But as we already know situations have changed, people are working from home.
 And accessing sensitive company data from their home network and devices.
-The United States constitution gives its fellow citizens certain rights, companies cannot just peek into people’s home computers and network, that would be a violation of their privacy.
-To, deal with all these matters and keep the company data safe from any unwanted eyes, companies need to update their legal policies.
+The United States constitution gives its fellow citizens certain rights.
+That says companies cannot just peek into people’s home computers and network, that would be a violation of their privacy.
+To deal with all these matters and keep the company data safe from any unwanted eyes, companies need to update their legal policies.
 Several areas need to be reviewed for this, some of those points are discussed here.

 Data Security and Privacy